Tech-Directors-Association/ZIGCAM_Samples/README.md

 Face Tracking information.
 This tag will be sent only when "Face Tracking" is set.
 ## bodytrack
 Body Tracking information.
 This tag will be sent only when "Body Tracking" is set.

+# ARKit Space Environment
+ARKit is Y-up.
+And ARKit's rotation order is Z-X-Y.